 Millions Recovered | Former Insurance Company Attorneys | Decades of experience

-Our Team of Attorneys has Six Decades of Combined Experience handling complex and catastrophic cases in the fields of maritime, personal injury, insurance, and more.
+Our team of attorneys has the experience handling complex and catastrophic cases in the fields of maritime, personal injury, insurance, and more.

 Licensed in Louisiana, Texas and Florida